- First impressions are important. Present yourself neatly, stylishly and professionally in a conservative suit.

 - Demonstrative displays of emotion are occasionally used as leverage in arguments under the premise that ‘he who cares more about the outcome should receive more’.
 Acknowledge and appreciate their passion, but do not let this lead you to believe that they will base decisions on emotion alone.
 Greeks respect responses and outlooks that are based on rationale and will listen to appeals of reason.

 - If a conflict of interest arises, take a direct approach in resolving it.
 Let your feelings be known to them, preferably face-to-face.
 Hiding the matter or telling another person is discouraged.

 - It is appreciated and expected that one will be flexible with the rules.

-- On the Corruption Perception Index (2016), Greece ranks 69th out of 176 countries, receiving a score of 44 (on a scale from 0 to 100).
-This perception suggests that the country’s public sector is moderately clean from corruption.
+- On the Corruption Perception Index (2017), Greece ranks 59th out of 180 countries, receiving a score of 48 (on a scale from 0 to 100).
+This perception suggests that the country’s public sector has a moderate level of corruption.